 Advantages of Air Structure Domes

 Air-supported dome structures provide year-round practice opportunities for teams in the NFL and the NCAA.
 Teams that normally brave frigid temperatures throughout the season benefit from a heated facility for practice and year-round training purposes.
 Air-supported dome structures can also benefit teams that are based in warmer climates such as the Miami Dolphins or the Tennessee Titans by providing an air conditioned environment during the hot and muggy months.
 These air-supported dome structures are built as NFL training houses and embody full-sized fields with surrounding space available for staff.
 The all-encompassing facilities are large enough to be considered full-sized indoor stadiums, thus providing a realistic training environment for the teams.
 Other benefits include the mobility and flexibility of the air-supported domes.
-The air-supported dome structures are moveable, making the structure flexible in multiple locations.
+The air-supported dome structures are movable, making the structure flexible in multiple locations.
 The structure can also be taken down when the weather conditions are suitable for practicing.

 Translucent vs. Opaque Fabric